SimonBuusJensen/Epic_Deep_Learning/README.md

 # EpicDeepLearning
-Expiermentation with different deep learning architectures and concepts
+Basic Experimentation with different deep learning architectures and concepts